hxuhack/logic_bombs/README.md

 }
 ```

-Here is another example require divide one file to two files:
+Here is another example require divide one file into two files:

 ```c
 // Original file